Includes a section about helping your loved one to get out of the relationship if they don’t believe it is a scammer

 This is a terrible experience for you as well, and I hope you find ways to care for yourself as you support your loved one, and I hope all of the information in this course useful to you.

-Read on to see the full course description, or please contact me for a link to the course!
+Please contact me for a link to the course!